EMPTY BOWL

 Of Note

-A new book by longtime Empty Bowl publisher Michael Daley, Ground Work, will be released by Ravenna Press in October.
+A new book by longtime Empty Bowl publisher Michael Daley, Ground Work, was released by Ravenna Press in October.

 Andrew Schelling, author of Forests, Temples, Glacial Rivers, has a new book of translations coming out this November from Circumference Books.
 Old Time Love Song Magic is a bilingual edition of poems by Vidyā, who may have been the earliest woman to write poetry in Sanskrit.